stepci/stepci/docs/reference/matchers.md

-# Using Matchers
+# Matchers

-With matchers you can validate that values match expected patterns
+Matchers can be used to match values against a pre-defined set of rules

 ::: info
 The syntax is inspired by MongoDB's [Comparison Query Operators](https://www.mongodb.com/docs/manual/reference/operator/query-comparison/)